dataloop-ai-apps/export-aws/README.md

 }
 ```

 ## Node inputs and Outputs:

-Both aws-hooks2 nodes get the same item as input and output
+Both aws-hooks 2 nodes get the same item as input and output

 ## How it works:

 ### Export Annotations to AWS
-When an item passes through the node, will export the annotations to a json file and upload it to the AWS bucket. \
+When an item passes through the node, the node will export the item annotations to a json file and upload it to the AWS bucket. \
 The file will be uploaded to the following location: \
 `<driver_path>/<item.dir>/<item.name>.json`

 ### Import Annotations from AWS
-When an item passes through the node, will download the JSON annotations file from the AWS bucket and update the item with the new annotations. \
+When an item passes through the node, the node will download the item JSON annotations file from the AWS bucket and update the item with the new annotations. \
 The file will be downloaded from the following location: \
 `<driver_path>/<item.dir>/<item.name>.json`